Summer 2024 Education & Outreach Initiatives

 Summer Undergraduate Research Fellowships (SURF) at the University of Maryland

-This 10-week program engages an interdisciplinary team of undergraduate students in research on trustworthy artificial intelligence.
-Students will be paid an $8,000 stipend and have opportunity to work with internationally-recognized UMD faculty and graduate students.
+This 10-week program engaged an interdisciplinary team of undergraduate students in research on trustworthy artificial intelligence.
+Students were paid an $8,000 stipend and had the opportunity to work with internationally-recognized UMD faculty and graduate students.

 Graduate